- Year 1 Curriculum

 - Year 1 Science Knowledge Organisers

 Year 1 is an important year for your child.
 It is the point when children transition from the Early Years Foundation Stage to the Key Stage 1 curriculum.

 Although the way children learn in EYFS is continued, it becomes more structured.
 The children will continue to develop their phonetic skills to help both their reading and writing.

-I operate an open door policy and actively encourage a close relationship with parents as this allows both parents and staff to have the child at the forefront of everything.
+I believe in working closely with parents as this allows both parents and staff to have your child at the forefront of everything.
 You can contact me email at email@example.com or by telephoning the school office on 01282 865840.

 We have daily phonic sessions which are pacy, fun and include interactive activities.
 We cannot do this without your help at home!
 We recommend that children read a minimum of 3 times a week and they will then become a reading star which will give them a chance to win their very own book.

 We finish every school day with a class story which I and the children absolutely love and I welcome children bringing in their own stories, magazines or non-fiction texts.